Momtaz Begum-Hossain

-Momtaz Begum-Hossain (মমতাজ বেগম-হোসেন; born 8 December 1981) is an English freelance journalist, craft expert and presenter.
+Momtaz Begum-Hossain (মমতাজ বেগম-হোসেন; born 8 December 1981) is an English freelance journalist, craft expert, and presenter.

 Early life

 Begum-Hossain was born and brought up in London, England.
 Her parents are from Bangladesh.
 She has three sisters.

 Begum-Hossain graduated with a BA (Hons) in geography from the University of Sussex.
 She then graduated with a course in magazine journalism from Harlow College.

 Writing career

 Begum-Hossain's interest in journalism began at school, where she set up two magazines.
 She was fashion editor of the University of Sussex student magazine Pulse and contributed to student newspaper the Badger.
 In her third year of university, she dropped out to become a carer.
 Within a year, she set up a handbag and accessories business based in her bedroom.
 After graduating from Harlow College, she worked as a junior writer for BBC Children's Magazines.
 She was then assistant editor and then editor of Popular Crafts magazine.

 Since July 2007, Begum-Hossain has worked on a freelance basis, specialising in arts and crafts.
 She has written several craft books and contributed to numerous magazines.
 Her work has appeared in magazines for adult and child crafters.
-In January 2010, she was appointed by Asiana and Asiana Weddings magazines as a feature writer, covering topics including travel, fashion, celebrity, health and careers.
+In January 2010, she was appointed by Asiana and Asiana Weddings magazines as a feature writer, covering topics including travel, fashion, celebrity, health, and careers.
 She then went on to become editorial director.
-She has also written for local and national press including The Guardian and The Independent.
+She has also written for local and national press, including The Guardian and The Independent.

 She has a blog called Craft and Travel.
-She previously had a blog called The Crafts Café published by the Creative Choices, which is a career website for creative people.'
+She previously had a blog called The Crafts Café published by Creative Choices, which is a career website for creative people.'
 In 2006, her first book, Bollywood Crafts: 20 Projects Inspired by Popular Indian Cinema, was published.
 In 2012, her second book, 101+ Things to Do with Glitter, was published.
 In 2014, her third book, Kolkata to Kathmandu: Travelling tales from India, Bangladesh and Nepal, was published.
 Her fourth book, Hello Rainbow: Brighten up your life and mind with color therapy, was published in 2021.